canvas-medical/documentation/collections/_api/documentreference.md

                 create_description: >-
                   Specialty coding.
                   <br><br>
-                  **Required** for DocumentReferences of **referralreprt** for `category -> 0 -> coding -> 0 -> code`.
+                  **Required** for DocumentReferences with a `category.coding.code` of **referralreprt**.
 Use to determine the Specialty on the documents of the category type 'referralreport'.
-Use the following value set for reference - <a href="https://hl7.org/fhir/R4/valueset-c80-practice-codes.html" target="_blank">https://hl7.org/fhir/R4/valueset-c80-practice-codes.html</a>
+Use [this value set for reference](https://hl7.org/fhir/R4/valueset-c80-practice-codes.html).
                 attributes:
                   - name: coding
                     type: array[json]